 Neill Blomkamp (DISTRICT 9) also returns in 2013 with ELYSIUM, which is released in the UK on the 20th September (The US get it on the 9th August, the cheats!).
 Starring Matt Damon, Jodie Foster, and the excellent Sharlto Copley, this sci-fi epic presents what looks like an intelligent and action packed story that examines ideas of class, wealth, immigration, poverty, and rebellion.
 Set in the year 2159, the very wealthy live on a pristine man-made space station called Elysium, whilst the rest reside on an overpopulated, ruined Earth.
 Only now the people of Earth are going to try and make it to Elysium, by any means possible.
 I for one cannot wait to see how!

-Sylvester Stallone and Arnold Schwarzenegger team up for a movie that isn’t THE EXPENDABLES or!
+Sylvester Stallone and Arnold Schwarzenegger team up for a movie that isn’t THE EXPENDABLES or THE EXPENDABLES 2!
 Yep, the two former powerhouses return together in THE TOMB, which sees Stallone as a structural security expert who finds himself framed for a crime he didn’t commit and incarcerated in an escape proof prison he designed!
 Mr. Schwarzenegger co-stars as a convict and ringleader who offers to help Stallone escape.
 Don’t expect another SHAWSHANK REDEMPTION, but do expect plenty of grunting and incomprehensible dialogue.
 THE TOMB is released in UK and US Cinemas on the 27th September.

 October kicks off with CAPTAIN PHILLIPS, a drama focusing on the 2009 Somali Pirate Hijack.
 Tom Hanks plays the titular Captain, whilst Paul Greengrass directs.
 The film opens in cinemas on the 11th October, and will no doubt be the best pirate film since PIRATES OF THE CARIBBEAN: ON STRANGER TIDES (which means absolute jack).